TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/2-BasicPrinciples/1-Object-oriented Programming-in-PHP.rst

    the beginning and end.
 We will spare them in the following examples to make the listings a bit shorter.

-The key word :php:`class` opens the Class and inside the curly brackets Properties and Methods are written. we'll now add these Properties and Methods:
+The key word :php:`class` opens the Class.
+Inside the curly brackets Properties and Methods are written.
+We'll now add these Properties and Methods:

 .. code-block:: php